Cute couple excited to spend the day in the parks at Universal Orlando

 Want to experience the thrills of an amusement park without the horrors of high ticket prices?
 Meet your favorite characters without sacrificing a limb to gain access to the parks?
 Where there is a will, there is a way, and the way is paved with credit card points.

 When I learned that you can travel hack theme park tickets, I immediately started planning a trip to Orlando.
 I’ve wanted to visit Universal Studios since I was a young tyke but the overall cost of a trip prevented me from ever going.
-It doesn’t help that I’ve never lived within driving distance of Orlando.
-Even in Southern Mississippi, there’s still 12 hours of road between me and Universal and I’m not willing to drive that considering I only get two weeks of vacation at my big-kid-job.
+It really sucks when you have time, but not enough money for a big trip like this.
+Between park tickets, flights, hotels, food, and extras, costs add up quickly.
+Paying cash never felt realistic, I’m still a young adult with only one very modest income.
+Even if I could have driven to keep costs lower, here in Southern Mississippi, there’s still 12 hours of road between me and Universal and I’m not willing to drive that considering I only get two weeks of vacation at my big-kid-job.
+So credit card points came to my rescue.
+I started learning about this intricate little world to try and maximize my budget and make the most of my everyday spending.

 For this trip I wanted to pay as little out-of-pocket as possible.
 I brought my boyfriend along, but made him buy his own park tickets; so I was responsible for two round-trip flights, four nights at a hotel and three days worth of park tickets for one person.
 I bet the suspense is killing you, right?
 How did she do it?
 Well, let me explain.